lihaozhe013/ECE297-Delivery-Duo/user-manual/Deliver Duo User Manual.md

 ### 6. How to use the **Navigation** feature

 To use navigation, you should set a start point and a destination on the map.
+There are 2 ways to select start point and destination point.

+#### 1. Select by clicking on intersections on the map canvas

 Zoom in and click on an intersection on the map to select a start point, and click on another intersection as the destination.
 The selected intersection will display a red dot on it (Figure 1).

 ![figure1](figure1.png) <br>